Luracast/Restler/README.md

 $r->handle(); //serve the response
 ```

-### 7. Start Production
+### 7. Start Production.

-By default Restler runs in debug mode more fine tuned for API developer, by
+By default, Restler runs in debug mode more fine-tuned for API developer, by
-showing detailed error messages and prettifying the api result to human readbale
+showing detailed error messages and prettifying the api result to human readable
 form

-By turning on production mode you will gain some performance boost as it will
+By turning on production mode you will gain performance boost as it will
 cache the routes (comment parsing happens only once instead of every api call),
 few other files and avoid giving out debug information